A single-choice question enables your respondent to select one response among the selections.

 In the Analyze tab, we automatically calculate your responses and show the most popular one by percentage first.

 Single answer selection

 Here you can see an example of responses to a Single answer question.
-In total, this question received 3 responses, the first answer option was chosen twice, while the second answer option was chosen once.
-Please note that in this particular survey, this question also contains a third answer option.
-It's not present in this analysis, because it hasn't received any responses.
+In total, this question received 9 responses, the first answer option was chosen 5 times, the second answer option was chosen 3 times and the third answer option was selected once.
+Please note that if this question also contained another answer option, it may not be present in this analysis if it hasn't received any responses.

-Looking at the example of Answer 2, the percentage of answers this option received is 33.3%, because
+Looking at the example of answer No, the percentage of answers this option received is 33.3%, because

 💡If your single answer selection type of question collects comments provided by respondents in the comment fields, you'll also see them in the Analyze tab.